 That’s done!
 Now, go ahead and capture memorable pics knowing that HDR won’t save the normal photos anymore.

 This little trick can help you prevent your photo library from being completely messed up.
 Hence, make sure to turn off the Keep Normal Photoswitch.

 There are some other interesting posts which I would like to recommend you to read.
-As for instance, how to capture photos and videos using Siri, how to use Markup in Photos, best camera self-timer apps, how to use Portrait Mode on iPhone 7 Plus, how to use Portrait Mode on iPhone 7 and older iPhones etc.
+As for instance, how to use Markup in Photos, best camera self-timer apps, how to use Portrait Mode on iPhone 7 and older iPhones etc.